-Continuous learning equips you to adapt to new external influences and pivot your business concept to meet new challenges.
-Ensuring it’s part of your team ethos, through training or cross-functional working, for example, creates a shared sense of purpose, and makes people feel valued as you’re investing in them individually and their future.
+Continuous learning, through training or cross-functional working, creates a shared sense of purpose, and makes people feel valued as you’re investing in them individually and their future.

 3. Trust people to do their job

-You recruited these people for a reason, so trust them to do their job, whether that’s dealing with suppliers and partners, coming up with new ideas, or securing new business.
+You recruited your team members for a reason, so trust them to do their job, whether that’s dealing with suppliers and partners, formulating new ideas, or securing new business.

-It doesn’t mean you can’t still be involved though.
-You’re still needed to guide them with clear briefs and objectives and to provide constructive feedback along the way.
-What it does mean is that people are given the opportunity to run with something and you get a chance to really see what they’re capable of.
+It doesn’t mean not being involved – you’re still needed to guide them with clear briefs and objectives and provide constructive feedback along the way.
+Trusted employees are given the opportunity to run with something, while you get to see what they’re capable of.

 4. Be open and honest